bccsa/media-router/client/controls/Router.md

 ### Router control's scale
 Scale of manager module area

-### Lohg Limit
+### Log Limit
-Max amount of logs to be displayed in the console
+Maximum amount of log entries to be displayed in the console